ut-ras/Rasware/README.md

     make uart
   ```

 5. You should now be presented with the RASDemo menu.
 Feel free to mess around and look into RASDemo's source code to see how it is done.
-To exit press `C-a k y`, or control-A followed by a K followed by a Y.
+To exit press `C-a d`, or control-A followed by a d.
+This will detach the launchpad's UART from your current console.
+To get back to the launchpad, in your console run `screen -r`.

 6. If you don't want to do all of the above steps each time, you can run everything with one command.

   ```bash
     make run
   ```

+ However, please note openeing the console may give an error if the command was already run before and was detached.
+If this happens, try running `screen -r` in console.

 ### Committing code back to your repo ###
 1. Before you start, you should configure git with both your username and email.